Reich Music Days: "Degenerate Music" exhibitions

 This exhibition publicly denounced music that did not fit into the Nazis' worldview, especially the works of Jewish artists.
 As in Munich before, deterrent examples of "degenerate music" were presented at this exhibition in Düsseldorf.
 In more than 50 display cases, one could see not only books, scores and stage sets, but also photographs and disparaging caricatures.
 In addition, at the push of a button it was possible to listen to excerpts from recordings of the denounced works.

 In addition to musicians, the exhibition also denounced musicologists, music directors, music critics, music teachers and conductors, and described their works and writings as "degenerate".
-Both "non-Aryan" personalities such as Alban Berg, Arnold Schönberg or Kurt Weill as well as "Aryan" musicians such as Paul Hindemith, who was married to a Jewess, and Igor Stravinsky from Russia were ostracized.
+Both "non-Aryan" personalities such as Alban Berg, Arnold Schoenberg or Kurt Weill as well as "Aryan" musicians such as Paul Hindemith, whose wife Gertrud was considered Jewish, and Igor Stravinsky from Russia were ostracized.

 The exhibition was on show in Düsseldorf until 14 June 1938 and was then shown in Weimar, Munich and Vienna.
 There was no accompanying catalogue, only the opening speech by Hans Severus Ziegler in the Düsseldorf Kunstpalast, which was printed as a brochure.
 On the front page of this brochure a black jazz saxophonist was shown as a caricature.
 What was provocative about it was, on the one hand, the deliberately overdrawn face, in contrast to the musician's clothing, tailcoat and top hat, and, on the other hand, the red Star of David, which was emblazoned in the buttonhole instead of a carnation.
 The Nazis chose this fictitious figure as the symbol of the exhibition and also of the entire Reich Music Days 1938 as the epitome of degeneracy.
 The caricature is reminiscent of the black musician Jonny, the title figure from Ernst Krenek's opera Jonny spielt auf, against which NSDAP members had already protested before 1933.

 Side events

 In addition to this exhibition, the highlight of the Reich Music Days was a "cultural-political rally".
 Besides a speech by Reich Minister of Propaganda Goebbels and a speech by Gauleiter Friedrich Karl Florian, Richard Strauss himself conducted his "Festliches Präludium Op.
 61", a work for orchestra and organ from 1913, which he arranged especially for this occasion.
-In addition, so-called "Platzkonzerte" were given in various squares throughout Düsseldorf, musikwissenschaftliche Symposien as well as symposia of composers and music educators were held, where the embodiment and representation of the "German" in musical culture was discussed.
+In addition, so-called "Platzkonzerte" were given in various squares throughout Düsseldorf, at least one musicology symposium was held, where the embodiment and representation of the "German" in musical culture was discussed.
 A total of three operas were also premiered.

 Actually Goebbels had planned the Reichsmusiktage as a fixed annual event, but after a repeat in May 1939 it was not performed any more due to the Second World War.